 Call To Action:

 The MAHC is a consensus document.
-While WWA was actively involved in the final draft of the MAHC and WWA continues to be actively involved in the CMAHC process, some of the MAHC provisions may not reflect best practices for waterparks.
+While WWA was actively involved in the final draft of the first MAHC and WWA continues to be actively involved in the CMAHC process to revise and release revised editions, some of the MAHC provisions may not reflect best practices for waterparks.
 WWA strongly encourages all members to work closely with their local or state jurisdictions that are considering adopting the MAHC to make appropriate amendments or exceptions for waterparks.

 WWA also encourages all waterpark professionals to join CMAHC so that they may ensure that they have a vote on future MAHC editions.
 There is no limitation on the number of people that can join CMAHC from any one facility.
 All members of your management staff are encouraged to join.
 CMAHC has announced that it is modifying the membership area to allow institutions to sign up multiple members with one payment.

-In addition, WWA asks that any member whose local health department or governing body has adopted, or is considering the adoption of the MAHC 1st Edition to please inform the WWA Office by calling +1-913-599-0300.
+In addition, WWA asks that any member whose local health department or governing body has adopted, or is considering the adoption of the MAHC, in part or wholly, to please inform the WWA Office by calling +1-913-599-0300.
 If you have questions or concerns about the MAHC, please email WWA's Government Relations Committee

 or the Safety Committee